Bill Lawry: Whitewashed by South Africa

 In the four Tests, sixteen catches were dropped, with around 60 dropped in a total of 12 first-class matches, while the tired pace spearhead Graham McKenzie took 1/333 and was thought to be suffering from hepatitis.
 Behind the scenes, the South African Cricket Board approached the Australian Cricket Board attempting to organise a Fifth Test.
 The players were unreceptive to this after spending five months overseas in what was then an amateur sport.
 The proposed extra match fell through after a pay standoff led behind the scenes by Ian Chappell, later to spearhead the breakaway World Series Cricket (WSC), which offered players substantial remuneration.
 The dispute was the genesis of WSC, and on the team's return to Australia, Lawry sent the Board a letter expressing player grievances.
 According to Chappell, "That was the end of Lawry as captain of Australia.
 Then it was just a matter of finding any excuse to get rid of him."
 Lawry was largely ineffective, with 193 runs at 24.13 with only one half century in the First Test.
 Apart from media criticism of the team's performances, Lawry was also slated for refusing to make a speech at the end of the series and refusing a gift from an umpire at the end of the Fourth Test.
 Lawry also had personal differences with Ian Chappell, Doug Walters, Ashley Mallett and Brian Taber, which reduced morale and led to a deterioration in Australia's performances on the field.

 Sacking

-Bill Lawry, a defensive captain, had failed so far to defend the Ashes.
-Was he more likely to be able to regain the ascendancy?
-Of course not.
-Was he more likely to return to his former batting form, his early club and Shield batting form, if he were diplomatically relieved of the responsibility of leadership?
-Of course, yes.
-All the more likely if he were undiplomatically removed, because he would be nursing a grudge, burning to stage reprisals...